magento/pagebuilder-docs/docs/extending/how-to-extend-appearances.md

 ## Next steps

-This topic walked you through the steps for extending existing appearances.
+This topic walked you through the basic steps for extending existing appearances.
 Your next step is learning [How to add appearances](how-to-add-appearances.md).
 As you become more experienced working with appearances, you may be surprised at how often you can adapt Page Builder's existing content types to meet your customer's needs.
+Keep moving forward!